nicenustian/bayesian-resnet-convnet-search-regression/README.md

 The repo helps you search for a optimal architecture for a given dataset Convolutional Neural Network or Residual Neural Network for 1d signals.
-The general architecture is each ConvNet/ResNet is divided into stages where fearures are kept fix at each one.
-There several layers at each stages increasing sequentially.
+The general architecture is each ConvNet/ResNet is divided into stages where features are kept fix at each one.
+Several layers at each stage increasing sequentially.

 # Usages
 usage: main.py [-h] [--epochs EPOCHS] [--patience_epochs PATIENCE_EPOCHS] [--trails TRAILS] [--seed SEED] [--load_study LOAD_STUDY] [--dataset_file DATASET_FILE] [--study_file STUDY_FILE]